 Danielle Menteer, Director/Instructor

 Previously an instructor and coach at Lake Erie College in Painesville, Ohio, Danielle Menteer joined the staff of the Nancy G. Held Equestrian Center in July of 2007 as associate director and was named director in 2012.
 She holds a B.S. degree in Equine Studies from Lake Erie and represented the Lake Erie Intercollegiate Horse Shows Association (IHSA) hunt seat team at the National Finals during her time as a student there.

 Prior to her arrival in Albion, Menteer worked in eastern Ohio as a professional trainer and stable manager, working with horses and riders in dressage, hunters, and jumpers.
 Her experience is extensive: she has successfully competed on the Florida winter circuit, shown hunters and jumpers in "A" rated shows, and earned her United States Dressage Federation (USDF) bronze and silver medals in recognized dressage competitions, competing through the FEI level.
-Currently, she is a participant in the USDF "L" education program.
+Most recently, she graduated from the USDF "L" education program with distinction.

 Menteer's duties at the Nancy G. Held Equestrian Center include development of the programs and facilities, event coordination and planning, oversight of all equestrian staff, recruitment of future students, and instruction of current students.
 She is also the coach of the Albion Intercollegiate Dressage Association (IDA) team.
 Under her leadership and tutelage, the team earned National Finals berths in 2008, 2009, 2010, and 2013, and individual riders were selected in 2011, 2012, 2013, and 2014.